What is stomach reduction?

 What does it involve?

-Currently, there are operations that do not require traditional open surgery; rather they can be carried out using endoscopy.
+Currently, there are operations that do not require traditional open surgery; rather they can be carried out using an endoscopy.
 Stomach reduction by endoscopy, also known as POSE (Primary Obesity Surgery Endoluminal), is a new minimally invasive technique that does not require incisions and is performed orally.